To Hold Your Moss-Covered Heart by Schuyler Peck

 “Reading Schuyler Peck’s work always feels a bit like stepping into a stranger’s house—but she sits you down, pours you tea, and pulls out her old photo albums.
 To Hold Your Moss-Covered Heart is an intensely personal collection.
 It doesn’t beg you to relate to it.
 It just begs you to listen.
 And I hope you do.” — Trista Mateer, author of Honeybee and The Dogs I Have Kissed

 Schuyler Peck is a poet and anxious free-spirit residing with her husband and dog in Portland, Oregon.
 She was raised in New Jersey and has an uncanny love for 1940’s music, gardening, Buddhist literature, and cheese danishes.
 She is the author of A Field of Blooming Bruises, among other collections.
 Her work has been featured in JuxtaProse Magazine, Literary Sexts: Volume 2, Persephone’s Daughters Magazine, Crooked Arrow Press, and Rising Phoenix Review.
 Schuyler holds a Bachelor’s degree in Creative Writing and her work explores inter-connectedness, healing, mental health, spirituality, the struggles of self-love, our relationship to nature, and past and present love.
 You can keep up with her on Instagram @hiitssky.

 Poetry by Schuyler Peck.
 Editing and cover illustration by Terra Oliveira.
 54 pages.
 Black & White.
-Published by Recenter Press.
+Published by Recenter Press in October 2019.

 Queen Mob's Tea House (Review)